 - 2.1 This report provides commentary on the Council's forecast for the revenue outturn position 2023/24.
-This is an early indication based on information available as at Period 5 (August 2023) the forecast position for each of the funds is as follows: - General Fund overspend of £7.821m (Period 4 £7.354m). - Housing Revenue Account overspend of £15k (Period 4 £16k overspend). - Dedicated Schools Grant is forecasting a pressure of £4.995m (Period 4- £4m). - 2.2 The forecast is based on the emerging data for 2023/24 and the Council will continue to assess and refine the position on a regular basis using the latest intelligence available.
+This is an early indication based on information available as at Period 6 (September 2023) the forecast position for each of the funds is as follows: - General Fund overspend of £7.575m (Period 5 £7.821m). - Housing Revenue Account overspend of £52k (Period 5 £15k). - Dedicated Schools Grant is forecasting a pressure of £6.404m (Period 5- £4.995m). - 2.2 The forecast is based on the emerging data for 2023/24 and the Council will continue to assess and refine the position on a regular basis using the latest intelligence available.
 The forecast presented in this report is based on the best available data and information of the operations of the Council and represents the view of the Budget Holders and Directors. - 2.3 In order to help safeguard the financial position of the Council, officers will continue to seek efficiencies in year to offset the forecast overspend.
-The Council has a contingency budget and reserves available to call on to help fund in-year pressures, however, it will look to achieve alternative mitigations in the first instance before these are applied. - 2.4 National factors continue to be challenging and the Council, like its residents and businesses are facing inflationary pressures which impacts on the cost of services with CPI in August 2023 at 6.7%.
-UK interest rates have been left unchanged at 5.25% after the Bank of England said price rises were slowing faster than expected.
+The Council has a contingency budget and reserves available to call on to help fund in-year pressures, however, it will look to achieve alternative mitigations in the first instance before these are applied. - 2.4 National factors continue to be challenging and the Council, like its residents and businesses are facing inflationary pressures which impacts on the cost of services with CPI in September 2023 at 6.7%.
+UK interest rates have been left unchanged at 5.25% after the Bank of England said price rises were slowing at a faster rate than expected.
 Interest rates were already at their highest for 15 years.
-The Bank of England had previously raised rates for the past 14 times in a row.